miklblitz/elixir_simple_chat/README.md

-# This is an extremly simple web chat
+# This is extremly simple web chat

 To start your the Chat: